ShuklaRajni/Yes_Bank_Stock_Prices_Prediction_analysis/README.md

 • It is a widely used source for people to invest money in companies with high growth potential.

 Predicting how the stock market will perform is one of the most difficult things to do.
 There are so many factors involved in the prediction – physical factors vs. psychological, rational and irrational behavior, etc. All these aspects combine to make share prices volatile and very difficult to predict with a high degree of accuracy.
 Yes Bank is a well-known bank in the Indian financial domain.
 Since 2018, it has been in the news because of the fraud case involving Rana Kapoor.
 Owing to this fact, it was interesting to see how that impacted the stock prices of the company and whether Time series models or any other predictive models can do justice to such situations.

+# Data Description:
+This dataset has around 185 observations in it with 5 columns.

+Date: The month and the year of the stock prices.
+Open: The price at which the stock begins.

+High: The highest price at which the stock traded during a period.

+Low: The lowest price at which the stock traded during a period.

+Close: The price that determines how a stock performed during a period.